 1. Fund gifts

 Fund gifts meet some of the most common needs of the children and families we serve around the world as identified by our local church partners.
-These are gifts like emergency food packs, livestock, mosquito nets, clean water and more.
+These are gifts like emergency food packs, livestock, mosquito-borne disease prevention, access to clean water and more.

-For example, this year, when you buy Food for Malnourished Children, your gift goes to the Global Food Crisis Fund, which equips our local church partners to respond to the worst hunger emergency the world has seen in decades.
-This ensures that your gift of food for malnourished children can be directed where it’s most needed at any given time.
+For example, this year, when you buy the gift of Backyard Farming, your gift goes to the Income Generation Fund, which equips our local church partners to provide families living in poverty with resources to produce their own food, earn an income and build a foundation for a brighter future free from poverty.
+Your gift of Backyard Farming will be able to be directed where it’s most needed at any given time.

 The word “fund” might make it sound like your gifts are sitting in a bucket somewhere, but rest assured it’s actually quite the opposite: fund gifts meet some of the most urgent needs identified by our local church partners.
 This “fund” model equips our church partners to use your gifts in the most effective way possible.
 It also means that if we encounter the awesome problem of too much generosity, your gifts can be easily re-directed within the fund to the closest related need.